filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag should be enabled as it is required by the Portage to work properly.

 ### test
 Skip some tests with known problems, by moving them out of the test directory.
-Execute the test suite provided with sources after the build is completed to check for regressions.
-Running tests will extend build time.
+Execute the `make test` command after the main build is completed to run the test suite provided with the source code and check for regressions.
+Running tests will extend the build time.

-This flag should normally be disabled.
+This flag should normally be disabled, because these tests are primarily useful for the developers, testers and maintainers.

 ### tk
 Enables the `_tkinter` and the dependent Python modules.
 This module provides an ability to render GUIs from Python scripts using the Tcl/Tk widget toolkit.